The Gutsy Frog: Anime

 A 103-episode anime television series (consisting of two segments of 15 minutes each), produced by A Production, Tokyo Movie, and Asahi Broadcasting, was broadcast on ABC and TBS from October 7, 1972, to September 28, 1974.

 Another 30-episode anime television series (also consisting of two segments of 15 minutes each), titled The Gutsy Frog 2 or New Gutsy Frog (新・ど根性ガエル, Shin Dokonjō Gaeru), was broadcast on Nippon TV from September 7, 1981, to March 29, 1982.
 An anime film, titled Shin Dokonjō Gaeru: Dokonjō Yumemakura (新・ど根性ガエル ど根性夢枕), premiered on March 13, 1982.

 The original anime series aired in the United States on United Television Broadcasting (UTB) in 2014.

 Other media

 In 2013, an American TV-movie remake of The Gutsy Frog was reported to be in development, presumably as a pilot for a new TV series.
-The pilot film was to contain both live action and CGI animation and to feature a cast including Frankie Jonas as "Frankie" (Hiroshi) as well as Maxwell Perry Cotton, Mischa Barton, and others, and features both American and Japanese names among the production staff although TMS is not reported to be involved in the remake.
+The pilot film was to contain both live action and CGI animation and to feature a cast including Frankie Jonas, Maxwell Perry Cotton, and Mischa Barton.

 A live-action dorama version of the story premiered in Japan in July 2015 on Nippon Television.
 The series is set in 2015 Japan and features a grown-up Hiroshi and Kyoko and a computer-generated Pyonkichi.
 The cast included Kenichi Matsuyama as Hiroshi and former AKB48 singer Atsuko Maeda as Kyoko.